hyperknot/openfreemap/README.md

 ## Roadmap

 v0.x - load balancing on Let's Encrypt

+v0.x - support tilemaker in addition to planetiler

 v0.2 - load balancing using Round-Robin DNS on Cloudflare.
 2+ servers for HTTP host